cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 If you have any questions about EAC reviews or the changes required by EAC, you can contact the ACL-IJCNLP 2021 Ethics Chairs <acl-2021-ethics-chairs@googlegroups.com>.
 You can also check the Ethics FAQ at [https://2021.aclweb.org/ethics/Ethics-FAQ/](https://2021.aclweb.org/ethics/Ethics-FAQ/).

+## 6. Supplementary material (Part E in the form)

+### Where do supplemental materials go?
+Supplemental material contains material such as data, software, all other material and is uploaded separately as a zip file.
+The maximum size of the zip file is 20MB.

+### Do I need to submit latex source files?
+No. Latex files will not be used in ACL Anthology, thus please do NOT submit them.